Hagenow Headshot

 What do I work on?

 I look for ways to make it easier for robots and humans to work together to complete complicated tasks.
+In particular, I focus on how to make it easier for humans to teach robots complex tasks and ways to facilitate effective real-time teaming.
 My research falls at the intersection of Learning from Demonstration (LfD), physical Human-Robot Interaction (PHRI), and shared autonomy.

 Curriculum Vitae Research Statement